Recent Community Posts

 We wish you a happy and safe 4th of July!

 This weekend we celebrate the Independence day of our great nation.
-On this special day, we celebrate with delicious food and beautiful fireworks.
+On this special day, we celebrate with cookouts, delicious food, and beautiful firework displays.
 Though in many counties and cities of the state of Maryland, fireworks are prohibited.
-If fireworks are permitted in your jurisdiction please read the following safety precautions.
+If fireworks are permitted in your jurisdiction, and you are planning on part-taking in this tradition, please read the following safety precautions.

 - Light fireworks one at a time